 What Formal PTSD Screenings Are Designed To Do

 A formal PTSD screening is intended to identify problems and help the professional arrive at an initial conclusion for possible further development or treatment.
-If your symptoms severe, your doctor may recommend a different course of action than if your symptoms are “minor.”
+If your symptoms are severe, your doctor may recommend a different course of action than if your symptoms are minor.
 But in any case, you should make a point to discuss any symptom that is causing you difficulty in your everyday life no matter what it might be.

 Your initial screening is unlikely to be the last word on the subject, but it’s a good place for your doctor to begin the conversation about what to do next.

 PTSD screenings are not intended to be the sole determining factor as to whether or not you need hospital treatment, long-term medication, or other measures.
 It’s the beginning of care and not the care itself.
 Some people may require both supervised or managed care and long-term medication.
-These are the results of detailed consultation with a professional, not as the result of using a single diagnostic tool such as a TOP-8 or SCID.
+These are the results of detailed consultation with a professional, not the result of using a single diagnostic tool such as a TOP-8 or SCID.

 What The Department of Veterans Affairs Says About PTSD Screening Tools